 Currency and Sales City

-The currency feature is relatively new and allows you to display the price in another currency if you have plans to purchase your ticket through an unusual channel.
+The currency feature allows you to display the price in another currency if you have plans to purchase your ticket through an unusual channel.
 By default it is set to the sales city.
-The sales city is set by default to the first departure city, but there are certainly ways to buy a ticket from other places in the world, and they sometimes quote different price.
+The sales city is set by default to the first departure city, but there are certainly ways to buy a ticket from other places in the world, and they sometimes quote different prices due to supply and demand.